ashawkey/note/AlgorithmAnalysis/DP.md

 ###### Ones and Zeros 474

-some what like a backpack problem, but i failed to figure it out again.
+some what like a knapsack problem, but i failed to figure it out again.

 ```c++
 Input: Array = {"10", "0", "1"}, m = 1, n = 1